-Me: Snap out of it.
-I’m still here, you know.
+Me: Snap out of it, Sue.
+I am still here, you know.

-Adric runs away but he ends up flat on his face.
+Adric runs away and ends up flat on his face.

-Sue: He can’t even trip over properly.
+Sue: He can’t even fall over properly.
 That was terrible.
-Shall we do a re-take?
-Nah, that’ll do.
+Shall we do a re-take, do you think?
+Nah, that’ll do!

 Gary: Oh, it’s him from On the Buses.